1. Purpose of policy

 15.1 Marketing and External Engagement is responsible for the planning and delivery of major University events including graduation ceremonies and open days.

 15.3 Planning for corporate functions is undertaken by the host cost centre with advice from Marketing and External Engagement.
 The host cost centre is responsible for obtaining approval for the function and for the full implementation of the function, including costs.
 Marketing and External Engagement assists in appropriate pre-promotion and media coverage of corporate events.
+If media representatives are to be invited to corporate functions, as guests or in anticipation of the event receiving media coverage, this invitation must be made in consultation with the Manager, Media and Messaging.

 16. Sustainability in marketing and external engagement

-16.1 Marketing and External Engagement monitors the sustainability of marketing and external engagement activities it undertakes for the University, in accordance with the University’s Sustainability – Governing Policy.
+16.1 Marketing and External Engagement monitors the sustainability of marketing and external engagement activities it undertakes for the University in accordance with the University’s Sustainability - Governing Policy.

 16.2 Recommendations regarding University marketing activities in all instances apply sustainability principles including minimising consumption of resources, protection of biodiversity, management of carbon footprint, reuse and recycling of resources, and responsible waste management.